We recommend keeping this old adage in mind: just because you can use a plugin doesn’t mean you should! Here’s why:

 We’ve coined the term “WordPress Mess” to describe having way too many plugins and too many plugins that are far too outdated.
 This usually happens because in-house site managers don’t understand the depth of maintenance needed to keep a WordPress website stable and secure, or maybe a previous vendor failed to provide ongoing support.
 (If either of these scenarios sound familiar, Northwoods can help!)

 On the upside, the WordPress dashboard lists all existing plugins that need to be updated.
 It also tells you which version you have versus the latest available, so you know exactly how far behind you are.
 Most plugins also provide a list of improvements and changes made in the most recent update, so you know exactly what to expect before installing the latest version.
+Pay close attention to any updates that are fixing security issues, and make sure to update those plugins as soon as possible.

 Best practice is to update your plugins monthly to ensure peak performance and to reduce security risks.
 If monthly updates seem overwhelming, Northwoods offers a Worry Free WordPress maintenance service to take that work off your plate and give you peace of (digital) mind!